tstillwell/appengine_multiblog/README.md

 The URLs are normal requests handlers defined just like other request handlers.
 Because of this, urls have to be protected so users can't just run the cron jobs by visiting the URL.
-This can be achieved by requring authorization for those URLs.
+This can be achieved by requiring authorization for those URLs.

 For this app,
 any urls that are in `/tasks/` are automatically protected by